Tutorial: llmTools

 }

 There is no special format for sending tool call results back to Ollama.
-Tool call results are sent in the content field of a new HTTP POST request sent to Ollama’s /chat API, along with all the messages exchanged between the client and Ollama up to the call results, including the message with the tool calls.
-This gives the model sufficient context to interpret the new message as a response carrying the tool call result.
+Briefly, each tool call completes an HTTP POST request sent to Ollama’s /chat API.
+Results of the tool call are sent as a new HTTP POST request to Ollama’s /chat API, with the results stored in the content field of the new HTTP POST request.
+Each HTTP POST request with an appID always prepend all the exchanges between the client and Ollama with the same appID, up to and including the last tool call.
+This gives the LLM the context it needs to interpret the new message as a response to its last tool call result.
+We will elaborate on this exchange in the specifications for the back end.

 Specifications